PatternsTechGit/PT_Angular_ResolverDesignPattern/README.md

   constructor(private httpClient: HttpClient) { }
 }
   ```
-  We have a function called *getAllAccounts* in the BBBankAPI's project that can be accessed with route Accounts/getAllAccounts
+  We have a method called *getAllAccounts* in the BBBankAPI's project that can be accessed with route `Accounts/getAllAccounts`

   Create a function called getAllAccounts in `accountsService` to get all the accounts from the BBBankAPI.
 It will returns Observable of Array<Account> after hitting the API using httpClients Get verb.
 We have used the *apiUrlBase* from the environment file as the base URL